 5. Rethink your own views.
 If your daughter's weight for height puts her in the 90th percentile, she probably thinks of herself as fat, and you may also.
 Start by consciously ditching the idea that your daughter should fit the overly thin model that dominates our culture.
-Then have a conversation with the doctor without your daughter around about whether she is overweight.
-Most pediatricians warn parents at their daughter annual checkup at around age ten that girls usually put weight on as they approach puberty, and this is not unhealthy.
+Then have a conversation with her pediatrician, without your daughter around, about whether she is overweight.
+Most pediatricians warn parents at their daughter's annual checkup at around age ten that girls usually put weight on as they approach puberty, and this is not unhealthy.
 Be sure to ask her pediatrician about her BMI (body-mass index).

 6. Be a good role model for your daughter.
 Kids are more likely to have severe weight issues if their parents constantly diet and binge (and isn't it interesting that dieting and binging go together?)
 Acknowledge your own issues around food and your body, and resolve to heal them.
 Make peace with your basic body type, which isn't something you can change.
 Throw out the scale, which leads to unhealthy body obsession.
 Start lavishing love on your self, along with healthy food and exercise habits.
 Never say anything mean about your own body, and resist commenting on other women's bodies.

 7. Reject deprivation, for yourself and for your daughter.
 Revel in all the pleasures of the senses: a bubble bath, a deep breath, a good stretch, a bird's song, the beauty of a garden, the warm sun, a delicious meal.
 Focus on the bountifulness of your life, and teach her to do so as well.
 Don't make food treats a part of your daily life (except fruit), but when one crosses your path, go ahead and indulge.
 If it isn't a habit, it's fine.
 Depriving oneself just sets up cravings.
 And never skip meals, which causes hunger that induces us to eat whatever is available quickly, no matter how unnutritious.

 8. Educate yourself and your daughter about how dangerous eating disorders are, and how our culture promotes them.
 We are barraged with images of overly thin women until we think those images are normal.
 They aren't.
 Fashion models are about 25% thinner than the majority of American women.
 There's a wide range of what is a "normal" woman's body, but since estrogen causes body fat to be stored in the hips, thighs, belly and buttocks, women tend to be voluptuous (the average woman in the U.S. is 5'4" and 143 lbs.)
 Normal is more like a Botticelli Venus than a model.
 Most teen girls think they are overweight, even though they aren't.
 Make sure she knows that weight gain is a normal part of developing as a woman, and fitness is the goal, not some warped cultural ideal of over-thinness.